GaffaSnobb/FYS4411_V21/project1/README.md

 $ make
 ```

-To compile, run binary, and plot the results use the command,
+To compile and run use the command
 ```
-$ make plot
+$ make run
 ```

 ## Credit